solana-foundation/developer-content/CONTRIBUTING.md

 ### Avoid official recommendations

-Avoid any language around making "official recommendations" such as "I recommend product X" or "product Y is the best".
+Avoid any language around making "official recommendations" such as "I recommend product X" or "Product Y is the best".
 The content within this repo will be publicly published on solana.com which is maintained by the [Solana Foundation](https://solana.org).
-As such, any "product recommendations" may appear as if coming directly the Solana Foundation.
-The Solana Foundation does not make official recommendations for products, but rather help share what options are available in the broader Solana ecosystem.
+As such, any "product recommendations" may appear as if coming directly from the Solana Foundation.
+The Solana Foundation does not make official recommendations for products but rather helps share what options are available in the broader Solana ecosystem.

 ### Avoid "picking favorites"